 EU countries have made agriculture a European rather than a national policy.
 It is the only policy almost entirely funded by the EU.
 That is why it represents a large proportion of the EU budget.
 It is also less costly for EU countries as a whole, than implementing 28 different national policies.

-The EU is helping wine producers from the Moselle valley, which covers three EU countries (Germany, France and Luxembourg), to work together to promote their wines and tackle shared difficulties.
-Producers from the three countries will gain greater European and international visibility from this collaboration.
+The EU is helping wine producers from the Moselle valley, which covers three EU countries (Luxembourg, Germany and France) to work together to promote their wines and tackle shared difficulties.
+Common initiatives include joint participation in international fairs, wine tastings and preparation of training for tourist guides.
+Producers from the three countries will gain greater European and international visibility.
 (EU funding: EUR 202 861)